OP-TEE/optee_docs/building/trusted_applications.rst

     libnames += foo

     # Adds the directory path to the libraries pathes list.
 Archive file
-    # libfoo.a is expectd in this directory.
+    # libfoo.a is expected in this directory.
     libdirs += path/to/libfoo/install/directory

     # Adds the static library binary to the TA build dependencies.